caddyserver/website/src/docs/markdown/v2-upgrade.md

 - If you are serving static files, you will need to add a [`file_server` directive](/docs/caddyfile/directives/file_server), since Caddy 2 does not assume this by default.

 - In v1, you could only filter (or "match") directives by request path.
-In v2, [request matching](/docs/caddyfile/concepts#matchers) is much more powerful.
+In v2, [request matching](/docs/caddyfile/matchers) is much more powerful.
 Any v2 directives which add a middleware to the HTTP handler chain or which manipulate the HTTP request/response in any way take advantage of this new matching functionality.
-[Read more about v2 request matchers.](/docs/caddyfile/concepts#matchers) You'll need to know about them to make sense of the v2 Caddyfile.
+[Read more about v2 request matchers.](/docs/caddyfile/matchers) You'll need to know about them to make sense of the v2 Caddyfile.

-- Although many [placeholders](/docs/conventions#placeholders) are the same, many have changed, and there are now [many new ones](/docs/modules/http).
+- Although many [placeholders](/docs/conventions#placeholders) are the same, many have changed, and there are now [many new ones](/docs/modules/http), including [shorthands for the Caddyfile](/docs/caddyfile/concepts#placeholders).

 - Caddy 2 logs are all structured, and the default format is JSON.
 All log levels can simply go to the same log to be processed (but you can customize this if needed).